Statistics-Friendly Confidentiality Protection for Establishment Data, with Applications to the QCEW: Experiments

 For medium-level aggregations, like County (first plot of Figure \ref{fig:eqempwage}), there is an increasing chance that some groups in the group-by queries contain a single establishment that can dominate the rest.
 Hence, the advantage of \pncmech over \sqrtmech starts to decrease.
 It still performs better on employment and also Syn-RI wages, but the \sqrtmech is slightly better for Syn-NJ wages.

-The comparison for the NAICS-3 (second plot of Figure \ref{fig:eqempwage}) and NAICS-5 (last plot of Figure \ref{fig:eqempwage}) is particularly interesting because NAICS-5 is a sparse group-by query (this should benefit the \sqrtmech) containing many groups, and NAICS-3 is a non-measurement query (all the information about it contained in the confidentiality-preserving microdata mostly comes from the noisy answers to the group-by 5-digit NAICS prefix query).
+The comparison for the NAICS-3 (second plot of Figure \ref{fig:eqempwage}) and NAICS-5 (last plot of Figure \ref{fig:eqempwage}) is particularly interesting because NAICS-5 is a sparse group-by query (this should benefit the \sqrtmech) containing many groups, and NAICS-3 is a non-measure-ment query (all the information about it contained in the confidentiality-preserving microdata mostly comes from the noisy answers to the group-by 5-digit NAICS prefix query).
 Surprisingly, we continue to see that \pncmech outperforms \sqrtmech on employment counts for NAICS-5 and NAICS-3, although the difference between the performance of the two mechanisms has become very small.
 However, for total wages grouped by NAICS-3 or NAICS-5, we see that \sqrtmech clearly outperforms \pncmech.
 This suggests that wages data are more highly skewed than employment count and an establishment is more likely to dominate the total wages in its industry than the total employment.

 The exact relationship between a group (in a group-by query) and which mechanism works best for it depends on the skewness in a group, the distance parameters, and privacy parameters.
 An interesting direction for future work is to use the confidentiality-preserving answers to the identity query to help estimate skewness in all groups of all group-by queries and (along with the public privacy parameters) to determine whether the \pncmech or \sqrtmech should be used for a particular query.